JCMCR/JesusMCRsite/README.md

 The site is compiled with Jekyll, and hosted on Zeus (student server).

+#### Big updates

 To update, fork the repo, make changes (and push the changes back), then cd to folder with site, and run `jekyll build`.
-You will likely have to edit the `_config.yaml` as the source of the code and destination for the compiled site are currently pre-specified.
+You will likely have to edit the `_config.yaml` as the source of the code and destination for the compiled site are currently pre-specified for James' machine.
 You need ruby and to install some gems to run Jekyll.
 On unix (osx,linux) this will be `$ gem install jekyll`.
 Note jekyll and windows don't work well - but guessing this won't be an issue as it's unlikely the webmaster works in windows.

 Once compiled - chuck up in the root of the `gradsoc` public folder in zeus.

+#### Small non-urgent updates

+These can be made directly to the github files (so no need to have Jekyll access), but changes won't appear in the site till someone else re-compiles.